Master of Science in Finance (MSF)

 Admission Guidelines

-Admission to the Master of Science in Finance program is highly competitive.
-The decision is based on a portfolio of qualifications, including prior academic experience, work experience, optional entrance exam scores (such as GMAT or GRE) and letters of recommendation.
-Entrance exam scores are optional for this program and can be submitted if they will enhance an application.
+Admission to the MSF program is highly competitive.
+The decision is based on a holistic review of your application, including prior academic experience, professional experience, optional entrance exam scores (such as GMAT or GRE) and letters of recommendation.
+Entrance exam scores are optional for this program and can be submitted if they enhance an application.
 Any submitted test scores become part of the application and are used in the admission decision.

 Degree Requirements